JenniferPylko/openlore/cosmology/conduits/warble/factions/oria.md

 An individual member of The Oria was called an Orion.
 An Orion's life was often solitary, and they were regarded with some unease by others.
 An Orion usually had 1 or more animal companions, traditionally hunting dogs.
 Oria who lived in relatively safe areas, were getting old for the profession, or had suffered a serious injury would often train an apprentice, rarely more than 1 at a time.

-The Oria were one of the few factions that had an international (and even rarer, intercontinental) presence.
+The Oria were one of the few factions that had an international (and even rarer, intercontinental) presence during the time of the wilds.